All for Nothing (song): Composition

+Live performances

+"All for Nothing" was initially never performed live prior to Bennington's death in July 2017.
+Following Linkin Park's announced reformation in 2024 with new members Emily Armstrong and Colin Brittain, "All for Nothing" was performed with Hamilton live for the first time at the band's concert at the Globe Life Field in Arlington, Texas on November 8, 2024 as part of the From Zero World Tour, since Hamilton served as an opener with his band Helmet for the concert.
+Armstrong, the band's new vocalist, sang Bennington's parts of the song.

 Reception

 In a track-by-track review for the album, by Billboard the song is given positive review and explained as, "The guitars stay heavy, but the drums slow down and swing just enough for Shinoda to bust some nimble rhymes about refusing to obey orders.
 It doesn't really matter who he's railing against — this is defiance for defiance's sake.
 That's Helmet's Page Hamilton on the chorus, lending credibility more than anything else."